enkidevs/curriculum/javascript/react/common-mistakes-in-react/current-state-and-next-state.md

 };
 ```

-This way, the latest state value is used.
-When using the functional form of `setState`, you can also pass a second argument - `props` at the time the update is applied.
-This argument can be used in a manner similar to state.
+This way, the latest state value is **always** provided as an argument to the function you pass into `setState`, and the new state value will become whatever you return from said function.

+Note: the function also receives the latest `props`, as its second argument.

 If using functional components, the same logic applies to the `useState` hook: